mihaifm/simplemon/README.md

 	simplemon echo Something changed

  2\.
-Log modified the full path of each modified file (make sure to add an ignore rule for log.txt)
+Log the full path of each modified file (make sure to add an ignore rule for log.txt)

     simplemon echo {} >> log.txt